 European Studies is an interdisciplinary course.
 Students and working professionals from all academic disciplines are welcome to apply.
 The course has open enrollment and students will be admitted on a rolling basis.
 Participants do not need to have any prior German language knowledge for the German language courses.
 Maximum capacity for the course is 40 participants.

 Students will earn a total of 9 ECTS points for the successful completion of the course.
 The academic course European Studies is worth 6 ECTS point and the German language course is worth 3 ECTS points.

+European Studies has a total of 74 in-class contact hours for the acacdemic courses and 40 in-class contact hours for the German courses during the on-campus summer program.
 A single ECTS point is defined as the equivalent of 25-30 hours of student workload, which includes class hours, readings, preparation for class activities, as well as assessment measures.